Curriculum

 Grades 9-12

-Computer Graphics 1 is a one semester course designed to introduce the fundamentals of computer graphics and design using Adobe CC Illustrator.
+This one semester course is designed to introduce the fundamentals of computer graphics and design using Adobe CC Illustrator.
 Students will be able to produce quality artwork and graphic art of the type typically used in commercial applications.
 The course will be composed of a number of projects designed to teach the elements and principles of design, the software used and proper approach to design problems.
-There is a course fee of $15.00.
+There is a course fee of $25.00.

 Computer Graphics 1 (Summer Term)